Natas (character)

 Natas is a fictional character in the DC Universe.
 He is a martial arts master who first appeared in Green Arrow comics.
-In keeping with his ultimate betrayal of Green Arrow, his name is "Satan" spelled backwards.
+In keeping with his ultimate betrayal of Green Arrow, his name is an anadrome of "Satan".

 Fictional character biography

 After Oliver Queen, the original Green Arrow, was bleeding nearly to death in the ruins of Star City (victim of a sneak attack by Merlyn the Dark Archer), Ollie, Connor Hawke, and Mia Dearden spent months training from some of the greatest fighters in the DC Universe including Natas.

 To that end, Natas spends weeks beating him silly, attacking and trying to kill him, and always fighting dirty (Mia compared it to the scenes in the Pink Panther when Inspector Clouseau is attacked by Cato, except less amusing).
 Natas puts Ollie through a brutal trial of martial combat.
 Over the course of many nights, Ollie hones his body to perfection and transforms himself into a living weapon.

 Later, Frederick Tuckman tells Ollie about all of the things taking place in Star City.
 He tells him that a quarter of the city has been turned into a ghetto and that city officials have cordoned off trouble areas by erecting a large wall.

 Ollie uses Natas' resources to play the stock market, robbing several disreputable corporations of over a billion dollars.
 He decides that when he returns to Star City, he is going to use the money to place himself into the political sphere of influence.

 Natas says goodbye to Oliver, and leaves a note behind for him, the note reading "I have sent an army to kill you".
 Ollie calls Connor and Mia to attention and tells them to prepare for a fight.